Guadeloupe (Caribbean)Advice for All Destinations Immunisations Malaria Other Health Risks Alerts News

 Advice for All Destinations

-A worldwide list of clinics, run by members of the International Society of Travel Medicine is available on the ISTM website.
+- A worldwide list of travel clinics, run by members of the International Society of Travel Medicine is available on their website.

-- Confirm primary courses and boosters are up to date as recommended for life in Britain - including for example, vaccines required for occupational risk of exposure, lifestyle risks and underlying medical conditions.
+- Confirm primary courses and boosters are up to date as recommended for life in Britain - including for example, seasonal flu vaccine (if indicated), MMR, vaccines required for occupational risk of exposure, lifestyle risks and underlying medical conditions.

-- Courses or boosters usually advised:
+- Courses or boosters usually advised: none.

-- Other vaccines to consider:
+- Other vaccines to consider: Hepatitis B; Tetanus.

 Notes on the diseases mentioned above

-through contamination of cuts, burns and wounds with tetanus spores.
+- Tetanus: spread through contamination of cuts, burns and wounds with tetanus spores.
 Spores are found in soil worldwide.
 A total of 5 doses of tetanus vaccine are recommended for life in the UK.
 Boosters are usually recommended in a country or situation where the correct treatment of an injury may not be readily available.